denali-design/denali-site/_components/navbar.md

 ### Center section
-Implement a navbar by creating a `<nav>` tag and adding the `.nav` class.
-Then group the various sections by using `.nav-group` in `.nav-right` and add the helper `.space-between-small-desktop-up` which will add space between on small desktop media query.
+To create a center section add a `.nav-right` element and group center and right content using the `.nav-group` class.
+To center content on small desktop sizes and up add the `.space-between-small-desktop-up` helper class.

 #### Nav links
 To insert nav links wrap link text in `<a>` tags with the `.nav-item` class.
 To set an active link add `.is-active` to the link&#39;s `<a>` tag.